Mbed-TLS/mbedtls/docs/architecture/tls13-experimental.md

       `secp256r1`, then we would be guaranteed that the server supported it, however our current curve preference order puts `x25519` before `secp256r1` and changing this for only TLS1.3 would be potentially difficult (we have no desire to change TLS1.2 behaviour).
-The likelyhood of finding a server that doesn't support `x25519` is quite low and indeed the end user could themselves change the order of preference of curves using the `mbedtls_ssl_conf_curves()` API if they wished to do so, so we
+The likelihood of finding a server that doesn't support `x25519` is quite low and indeed the end user could themselves change the order of preference of curves using the `mbedtls_ssl_conf_curves()` API if they wished to do so, so we